maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 -->

-The ***InstanceStatusInterface*** interface allows service providers to manipulate the status of their registered service Instances.
-The status value of each Instance is restricted to the options specified in the IALA G-1128 guideline.
+The ***InstanceStatusInterface*** interface allows service providers to manipulate the status of their registered service instances.
+The status value of each instance is restricted to the options specified in the IALA G-1128 guideline.
 As per the enumeration displayed in the UML diagram of the [Service Data Model](#service-data-model) section: